Solar active region scaling laws revisited: Results

 {\revone To model this distribution, we first attempt to fit a Gaussian, which would be the natural expectation for tilt scatter resulting from random convective buffeting during flux emergence.
 Many such independent convective kicks should naturally result in a Gaussian distribution by virtue of the central limit theorem of probability theory.
 The Gaussian fit, however, can be rejected with a very high confidence ($p$-value of $3\cdot 10^{-8}$ based on a Kolmogorov--Smirnov test).
 Even by visual inspection, the distribution is distinctly non-Gaussian and leptokurtic, with a strong peak and extended tails (excess kurtosis $+2.8$).
 The high excess kurtosis is the hallmark of an intermittent stochastic perturbing process where most instances are only slightly perturbed (the strong peak), while in a small fraction of instances a single large perturbation results in large deviations (the tail).
 Standard methods in statistical physics to model such leptokurtic distributions resulting from intermittent processes include a double exponential (a.k.a.~Laplace) distribution or Student's $t$-distribution.
 The Laplace distribution fits our data only marginally ($p$-value 0.067), while a satisfactory overall match is provided by Student's $t$-distribution with 3.7 degrees of freedom ($p$-value 0.18). } This agrees with the findings of \cite{Munozjara2021} that a $t$-distribution with $3.45$ degrees of freedom represents well the (unnormalized) tilt residuals.

 The presence of extended tails thus indicates that fluctuations are governed by intermittent, impulsive perturbations to the emerging flux tubes, rather than many small, independent Gaussian kicks.
-This type of distribution may be expected from sporadic convective buffeting, pre-existing magnetic structures, or episodic vortical forcing during emergence.
+This type of distribution may be expected from sporadic convective buffeting, pre-existing magnetic structures, or episodic vortical forcing during emergence, {\revtwo as a result of which a small fraction of AR flux loops may be subjected to an intermittent large-amplitude torque during their rise.}

 The actual histogram of normalized residuals, however, has a considerable skewness of $-0.4$.
 From visual inspection of Fig.~\ref{fig:joyslaw_residuals_dnorm} this asymmetry is primarily located in the tails, where negative residuals are more common than the fitted $t$-distribution, while positive residuals are less common.
 This seems to suggest that AR flux tubes subjected to excessive disturbance prior to emergence tend to become completely oblivious of Joy's law, their tilt distribution becoming more symmetrical to the equator.